nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Move the downloaded file to the folder you want to use as the _home folder_ for your SoCompiler.
 For example, you can just move it to your Desktop for ease of access.

 4. Double-click the file to start the app.
-The GUI similar to the one below should appear in a few seconds.
+The [GUI](#graphical-user-interface) similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it.
+5. Type a command in the command box and press Enter to execute it.

 6. Refer to the [Command Summary](#command-summary) below for details of each command.